BirdsCanada/NatureCounts_IntroTutorial/docs/05-ManipData.md

   summarise(MeanObs=mean(as.numeric(ObservationCount)))
 ```

 No WIWP were detected in our subset of the data!!
-No wonder this speices is listed as [threatened](https://www.ontario.ca/page/eastern-whip-poor-will) in the province.
+No wonder this species is listed as [threatened](https://www.ontario.ca/page/eastern-whip-poor-will) in the province.

 ## Helper Functions {#Manip5.2}